bentlema/puppet-tutorial-pe/tutorial/vbox/01-Provision-Training-VMs.md

 ```
     vagrant ssh puppet              # to verify that you are able to login (should not be prompted for password)
+    cat /etc/centos-release         # what CentOS release are we running?
     cat /proc/cpuinfo | grep proc   # how many vCPU's does the VM have? (should see 4 processors)
+    lscpu                           # another way to see CPU info
-    free -h                         # how much RAM is available on this VM? (should be 3.7GB or close to that)
+    free -h                         # how much RAM is available on this VM?
     df -h /share                    # is our shared space mounted up? (should see 'share' filesystem mounted on /share)
-    ls -al /share/software          # should see out puppet-enterprise directory in there
+    ls -al /share/software          # should see our puppet/ directory in there
-    exit                            # and drop out of VM, back to host OS shell prompt
+    exit                            # and drop out of the VM, back to host OS shell prompt
 ```

 When you're done working through any particular lab, and want to stop your